Straight to the Point

 They're juicy, smoky, and tender, but to a much greater degree.
 It was that perfect level of tenderness where the meat easily pulls off the bone then melts in your mouth, and fills it with the smoky flavors.
 The rub creates an excellent bark too.
 These ribs were the food of the gods, as proven by how fast they flew off the plate.

 OK, I'm Convinced, What Type of Smoker Should I Buy?

 I'm happy to see you're ready to shop for a smoker already!
 The world of smokers gets even trickier than grills, though, with many types out there made by a whole host of companies.
 That'd really require a separate post to cover all that territory.

-Another popular option is a ceramic cooker, or Kamado (view at Amazon), like the Big Green Egg.
-These heavy beasts will set you back a pretty penny, but excel in both high heat grilling and low-and-slow barbecue due to their thick, ceramic walls.
+Another popular option is a ceramic cooker, or Kamado, like the Char-Griller Akorn or Big Green Egg.
+These heavy beasts can set you back a pretty penny, but excel in both high heat grilling and low-and-slow barbecue due to their thick, ceramic walls.
 The heat retention also means the coals go longer than in the Weber Smokey Mountain.
 We also have a whole review about the best smokers under $500.

 You also have all sorts of gas and electric smokers, both of which bring "set-it-and-forget-it" into the realm of barbecue by using heat sources that remain consistent throughout long cooks (although a change of a gas cylinder could be needed).
 Many of these models offer more cooking area than their charcoal counterparts.

 Char-Broil Deluxe Digital Electric Smoker

 It also seems worth pointing out that inexpensive offset smokers don't look like a good option, from what I've heard.
 While the cheaper pricetag can make them sound more attractive, the temperature is hard to control and makes for uneven heat in the cooking chamber.